c-wilson/insight_de_challenge/README.md

 move on to the next IP.
 4. If a session has expired, send the session information to the Sink object, and delete the session from the hash table.

+### Error handling

+Data in the CSV is processed by lines.
+If a line is not parsable, we lose a transaction.
+Losing a transaction is really not the end of the world in most cases:
+* If we lose a lines that are for open sessions, the some of the sessions might expire sooner than they should.
+* If we lose lines that open sessions, we will either 1) lose sessions entirely, or 2) underestimate the session length because we will open the session in the next transaction.

+Since this probably doesn't affect our data too much,we should just ignore any un-parsable data and move on to the next transaction. *However, if we have some systematic error* in our datasource, we probably would like to know that we're losing data.
+To allow this debugging, a log file is generated `error_log.txt` that specifies the datetime of the error, and the line of the input file where the error was encountered.

 # Program design
 ![Graph](./docs/graph.svg)